-- Locate and run the adwatchd.exe executable to start the interactive configuration tool - Specify a path for the configuration file, or leave it blank to use the default location (the directory where the executable is located) - Specify a list of directories to watch, one per line (the program will block installation if any of the directories do not exist) - Hit the Install button to finish the installation, this will: - Create the configuration file if it does not exist - Install and start the adwatchd Windows service
+- locate and run the adwatchd.exe executable to start the application's interactive configuration tool - specify a path for the configuration file, or leave it blank to use the default location (the directory where the executable is located) - specify a list of directories to watch, one per line (the program will block installation if any of the directories do not exist) - hit the [Install] button to finish the installation, this will: - create the configuration file if it does not exist - install and start the adwatchd Windows service

-For a better understanding of what directories should be configured for watching, please refer to the installing scripts on the sysvol (page 143) in the explanation page for scripts execution.
+For a better understanding on what directories should be configured for watching, please refer to the Installing scripts on sysvol section of the [Scripts execution](../explanation/scripts#Installing scripts on sysvol) document.

-The interactive configuration tool can only be run if the adwatchd service is not already installed on the machine.

-Please refer to the adwatchd service section of the CLI reference for adwatchd (page 64) for instructions on how to manage the service.
+Note that the interactive configuration tool can only be run if the adwatchd service is not already installed on the machine.
+Please refer to the [CLI usage](#CLI usage) section for instructions on how to finely manage the service.